-A great museum can offer insight into life in the past, let you view famous works of art or explain the inner workings of everything from a space shuttle to a dinosaur.
+A great museum can offer insight into life in the past, let you view famous works of art, or explain the inner workings of everything from a space shuttle to a dinosaur.
 Visiting a museum is part of the fun of traveling, whether it is a destination in itself (such as the Smithsonian Institution or the Metropolitan Museum of Art) or a lesser-known find (such as the John Michael Kohler Arts Center in Sheboygan, Wisconsin, or the Mütter Museum of medical history in Philadelphia).

-Some museums, such as The British Museum in London and the 19 that make up the Smithsonian in Washington, D.C., are always free, while others have a pay-what-you-wish policy that lets you set your budget.
+Some museums, such as The British Museum in London and the 19 that make up the Smithsonian in Washington, D.C., are always free, while some others have a pay-what-you-wish policy that lets you set your budget.

-But many museums charge admission fees.
+But many museums do charge admission fees.
 Although the average U.S. museum admission fee is just $7, according to the U.S. Embassy, it’s not unusual for popular museums to charge $15 or $20 for adults.
 If you want to bring the whole family with you, that can really add up.

 With a little advance planning and creativity, however, it’s possible to visit many museums—even those with hefty admission fees—for free, or almost free.
 Here’s how to do it:

 Check for free days and times

 If you live in or are traveling to some of the largest cities in the U.S., check to see which museums are always free or offer free admission on certain days of the week or month.
 You can do this by Googling “free museums” or “free museum admission days,” plus the city and state you want to visit.
 You can also check this list, which is not exhaustive, but includes one free museum per state.
 This list includes all the art museums in the U.S. by admission price and includes a free section at the bottom.